TensorRT Compilation¶

 3. Local Compilation CLI (Early Access)¶

-For customers who need to compile models for any NVIDIA GPU, Roboflow offers a local compilation CLI that enables:
+For customers who need to compile models for any NVIDIA GPU or Jetson device, Roboflow offers a local compilation CLI that enables:

 - 🔧 Compile on any NVIDIA GPU - Use your own hardware for TensorRT compilation